darrenldl/blockyarchive/SBX_FORMAT.md

 #### Limitations

-While an arbitrary number can be used for burst error resistance level during encoding, rsbx will only guess up to 1000 when automatically guessing the burst error resistance level.
+While an arbitrary number can be used for burst error resistance level during encoding, blkar will only guess up to 1000 when automatically guessing the burst error resistance level.